hongsly/ml-study-plan/Project-Ideas.md

 - "Why did you choose ResNet over other architectures?"
 - "How did you decide which layers to fine-tune?"
 - "What data augmentation techniques did you use and why?"
+- "Walk me through your CI/CD pipeline.
+What tests do you run?"
+- "How does your Docker multi-stage build work?
+Why separate training/inference?"
-- "How would you deploy this model?"
+- "How do you version your models and datasets with DVC?"
+- "What's your FastAPI endpoint design?
+How do you handle errors?"
-- "How would you handle new classes?"
+- "How would you handle new classes in production?"
 - "What's the model's inference time?
 How could you optimize it?"
+- "How do you monitor model performance in production?"

 ---